spectral-compute/scale-docs/docs/manual/how-to-install.md

 # Install SCALE

-SCALE is currently available as either a `.deb` package or a tarball.
+SCALE is currently available as either a `.deb` package or a tarball for Linux operating systems.

 ## Debian-like Linux (Debian, Ubuntu, Mint)